-Definitions of focus area
+Definitions of focus areas (investment categories)

-Research and innovation- focuses on developing solutions, through applied research, to overcome barriers in advancing the applications of wood-based products and building systems.
-Research projects should improve target audience understanding and enhance the performance of wood in applications that offer significant market potential in B.C.
+Focus area Definition Focuses on developing solutions, through applied research, to overcome barriers in advancing the applications of wood-based products and building systems.
+Research and innovation Research projects should improve target audience understanding and enhance the performance of wood in applications that offer significant market potential in B.C.
 Projects may include technical research in engineering and material sciences, development of guides, case studies, reviews, market research and other non-technical research.

-Education and skills development-focuses on increasing knowledge and experience related to designing and building with wood, including products, and building systems.
+Education and skills development Focuses on increasing knowledge and experience related to designing and building with wood, including products and building systems.
 It covers a range of species, products, design applications and construction techniques.

-Marketing, promotion, and outreach-focuses on promoting the benefits of and extending the latest developments in wood building design and construction, including excellence and innovation in B.C. businesses and workforce.

-Strengthening manufacturing and business capability-focuses on strengthening the supply chain and improving the competitiveness of the manufacturing sectors by developing sustainable approaches to manufacturing wood-based products and building systems.
-In particular, there is a need to seek immediate solutions to current supply challenges in B.C. that will improve competitiveness, address gaps, and strengthen the supply chain.
+Marketing, promotion and outreach Focuses on promoting the benefits of and extending the latest developments in wood building design and construction, including excellence and innovation in B.C. businesses and workforce.
+Strengthening manufacturing and business capability Focuses on strengthening the supply chain and improving the competitiveness of the manufacturing sectors by developing sustainable approaches to manufacturing wood-based products and building systems.
+In particular, there is a need to seek immediate solutions to current supply challenges in B.C. that will improve competitiveness, address gaps and strengthen the supply chain.

-Definitions of activity type
+Definitions of activity types